nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 Complexity
 -----------

-The :index:`password` complexity is a set of minimum conditions that password must match to be accepted by the system:
+The :index:`password` complexity is a set of minimum conditions for password to be accepted by the system:
 You can choose between two different management policies about password complexity:

 * :dfn:`none`: there is no specific control over the password entered, but minimum length is 7 characters